srad/MediaSink.Go/README.md

 streaming videos and the crashing behavior, the video files might get corrupted.
 In this case they will be automatically delete from the system, after they have been checked for integrity.
 Otherwise, they are added to the library.

+---
+Star the repo if you find it useful! ⭐